googlesamples/tv-video-discovery-samples/README.md

 You will also need to sign the CLA.
 When you raise a PR, the bot will ask you to do that.

+> [!Warning]
+>
-> Note: A pull request without an approved issue will be closed without giving
+> A pull request without an approved issue will be closed without giving any
-> any reason.
+> reason.

 ## Disclaimer